Theo Von

 Theodor Capitani von Kurnatowski III (born March 19, 1980), known professionally as Theo Von, is an American stand-up comedian and podcaster.
-He hosts the This Past Weekend podcast.
-He has appeared on MTV and Comedy Central shows.
+He is the host of This Past Weekend podcast and has appeared on various MTV and Comedy Central shows.

-Early life
+Early life and education

-Kurnatowski was born on March 19, 1980, in Covington, Louisiana, to Gina Capitani and Roland Theodor Achilles von Kurnatowski (1912–1996).
+Von was born on March 19, 1980, in Covington, Louisiana, to Gina Capitani and Roland Theodor Achilles von Kurnatowski (1912–1996).
 His mother was born and raised in Wyoming, Illinois, where Von spent part of his childhood.
 His father was a native of Bluefields, Nicaragua, who later settled in New Orleans.
 His grandfather was a Polish missionary who settled in Cabo Gracias a Dios; he is descended from the Kurnatowski szlachta, a noble family in Poland.
-Von describes himself as Polish-Nicaraguan.

-Von's father was 68 when Von was born.
+Von's father was 67 when Von was born.
 His father died of cancer in 1996 when Von was 16.
 He grew up in Covington with his older brother and two younger sisters and was legally emancipated at 14.
 He grew up in circumstances he describes as "low-income", stating that most of his "frame of reference" came from "poor people".

 Von later moved to Mandeville, Louisiana, and graduated from Mandeville High School.
 He attended Louisiana State University where he wrote for The Reveille.
 He also attended the Loyola University New Orleans, University of Arizona, College of Charleston, and Santa Monica College.
 Von received his undergraduate degree in Urban Planning in 2011 from the University of New Orleans.